Lennox–Gastaut syndrome: Diet

 A ketogenic diet is a diet that causes ketosis, a state in which there is an increased amount of ketones in the body.
-Adopting and maintaining rigid diet may be difficult for some families.
+Adopting and maintaining a rigid diet may be difficult for some families.
 Short-term ketogenic diet might be associated with nonsignificant decreases in frequency of parent-reported seizures in children with LGS.
 A case series study showed 50% seizure reduction reported in almost half of children with LGS after 1 year of ketogenic diet.
-However, the strength of the study is challenged because it represents reports rather than scientific analysis of the clinical outcomes such as in a randomized controlled trial.
+However, the strength of the study is challenged because it represents reports rather than scientific analysis of the clinical outcomes, such as in a randomized controlled trial.

 Prognosis

-The mortality rate ranges 3–7% in a mean follow up period of 8.5 to 9.7 years.
+The mortality rate ranges from 3–7% in a mean follow-up period of 8.5 to 9.7 years.
 Death is often related to accidents.

 Epidemiology

 LGS is seen in approximately 4% of children with epilepsy, and is more common in males than in females.
 Usual onset is between the ages of three and five.
 Children can have no neurological problems prior diagnosis, or have other forms of epilepsy.
 West syndrome is diagnosed in 20% of patients before it evolves into LGS at about 2 years old.